sopa40/MP_DS_Simulation/README.md

 This is a repository of the Simulation team for the Master Project Distributed System project.
 The goal of the project is to simulate a workflow execution with a Nextflow framework.

+Please also check the MPDS22__Project_Report.pdf for more information.

 ## Structure
 In this repo you can find all the neccessary steps to simulate the workflow, please see the following architecture:
 ![project architecture](https://github.com/sopa40/MP_DS_Simulation/blob/main/NewSchematic.png)